Variscan orogeny: Distribution

 Hatched areas show the distribution of Variscan chains in Europe, North America (Appalachians), North Africa (Mauritanides), and other contemporaneous chains (Urals, Eurasian Steppe).
-The Himalayan model suggests the Variscan chain resembled parts of the modern Himalayas.
+The "Himalayan model" suggests the Variscan chain resembled parts of the modern Himalayas.
 Simplistically, 350 million years ago, there might have been an "Everest" in Lyon, an "Annapurna" in Clermont-Ferrand, and a "Tibet" where the Paris Basin now lies.

 The European Variscan Belt includes the mountains of Portugal, Spain (Galicia, and the Pyrenees), southwestern Ireland (i.e. Munster), Cornwall, Devon, Pembrokeshire, the Gower Peninsula and the Vale of Glamorgan.
 In France, the belt occurs from Brittany, below the Paris Basin to the Ardennes, in the Massif Central, the Pyrenees, the Vosges and in Corsica.

-The Variscan Belt reappears in Sardinia in Italy and in Germany where the Rhine Massif (Ardennes, Eifel, Hunsrück, Taunus and other regions on both sides of Middle Rhine Valley), the Black Forest and Harz Mountains remain as testimony.
+The Variscan Belt reappears in Sardinia in Italy and in Germany where the Rhine Massif (Ardennes, Eifel, Hunsrück, Taunus and other regions on both sides of Middle Rhine Valley), the Black Forest, the Odenwald and Harz Mountains remain as testimony.
 In southern Iberia it is marked by a classic strike-slip suture zone between very distinct suspect terranes, and clear evidence can be seen of ductile shearing between high-grade metamorphic rocks and lower grade sedimentary rocks in a wide belt north of the Algarve and extending into the northernmost part the autonomous region of Andalusia and southern Extremadura.

 In the Czech Republic and southwestern Poland the Bohemian Massif is the eastern end of the unmodified Variscan belt of crustal deformation in Europe.
 Further Variscan developments to the southeast are partly hidden and overprinted by the Alpine orogeny.
 In the Alps a Variscan core is built by Mercantour, Pelvoux, Belledonne, Montblanc and Aar Massif.
 Dinaric, Greek and Turkish mountain chains are the southeastern termination of the Variscan proper.

 The Variscan was contemporaneous with the Acadian and Alleghenian orogeny in the United States and Canada, responsible for forming the Ouachita and Appalachian Mountains.
 North American areas with Variscan foldbelts include New England, Nova Scotia and Newfoundland and Labrador.
 The Moroccan Meseta and the Anti-Atlas in northwestern Africa show close relations to the Appalachian Mountains and used to form the eastern part of the Appalachian orogeny before the opening of the Atlantic Ocean in Jurassic times.
 'Variscan' mountains in a broad chronological sense include the Urals, the Pamir, the Tian Shan and other Asian foldbelts.

 The Variscan chain, stretching 5000 km long, 700 km wide, and initially reaching 6000 m in elevation, is evident across Europe and beyond.
 Key regions include: